commonism/aiopenapi3/docs/source/api.rst

 Cookies
 -------

-This plugin extracts cookies from responses and adds them to requests.
+This plugin deals with cookies from responses and adds in requests based on a policy.

-It does not satisfy security or parameter requirements defined in the description document.
+There are two policies:
+* securitySchemes - only cookies whose name is in the securitySchemes are used.
+To match authentication requirements credentials are set via OpenAPI.authenticate(name=value)
+* jar - all cookies are used, basically like a browser would do.
+Cookies not mentioned in securitySchemes are set besides OpenAPI.authenticate() to allow using them without adjusting the description document.

 .. code:: python

     api = OpenAPI.load_sync(
         "http://127.0.0.1/api.yaml",
         plugins=[
-            Cookies()
+            Cookies(policy="jar")
         ],
     )